AaronDavidSchneider/chemcomp_wiki/doc/source/File-Structure/Job-File.rst

      section: config_planet
    output_name: thorngren
    four_disks: True
-   save_interval: 5e10  # only save at the end when planet has formed (if you have a disk life time of less than 5e6 years)
+   save_interval: 5e10  # only output at the end when planet has already formed

-This example runs 1200 simulations (4x4x3x5x5) for every of the four cases of SB21 (plain, pla, evap, evap & pla).
+This example runs 1200 simulations (4x4x3x5x5) for every of the two cases of SB21 (plain, evap).

 Explanation
 """""""""""